BLE-LTER/LTER-website/README.md

 [RealFaviconGenerator](https://realfavicongenerator.net/) was used to create the various icons and browserconfig.xml.
 To make your own icons, I suggest starting with a single image file 512x512 pixels in size.

 You'll probably want to manually edit favicon-16x16.png and favicon-32x32.png, or else they may look blurry when rescaled from 512x512.
 You'll also want to edit favicon.ico (Chrome uses this, for example) since it includes those smaller sizes embedded within it.
 If you don't already have an editor which handles *.ico files, try [redketchup's Icon Editor](https://redketchup.io/icon-editor) as it lets you upload the 16x16 and 32x32 images that you just manually created, to replace those sizes in favicon.ico.

+## Background Videos

+For videos played in the background, you need to:

+1. Remove audio.
+2. Trim it to just the quality content.
+3. Make it as small as possible.
+4. Extract the first frame as an image to use while the video is loading in a browser.

+You can accomplish this to a basic degree using a Windows 10 software stack.

+### Editing videos using basic Windows 10 software

+To remove audio:

+1. Use https://www.audioremover.com/ to remove the audio.

+To trim and make small:

+1. Right-click the resulting video in File Explorer, point to Open with, and click Photos.
+2. Click Edit & Create > Trim.
+3. Trim the video and click Save as.
+The Photos app doesn't save at a high bitrate, so you'll likely also reduce file size in this step.
+You have no control over this.

+To extract the first frame:

+1. Right-click the resulting video in File Explorer, point to Open with, and click Photos.
+2. Click Edit & Create > Save photos.
+3. Move the slider to the beginning of the video.
+4. Click Save a photo.

+### Editing videos using downloaded software

+For more control over the output bitrate, or to add effects such as filters, overlays, and subtitles, you'll need to install video editing software.
+Tim tested a few and likes the free and open-source cross-platform Shotcut.
+For tips on reducing bitrate by tweaking Shotcut's many output options, see this [Reddit thread on encoding](https://www.reddit.com/r/shotcut/comments/4hxsi3/encoding_help/).
+The key tip was to customize the average bitrate.
+Tim tried 512 kbps, and this resulted in a file of size 3.9 MB, compared to size 4.8 MB using the basic Windows workflow.
+The original file size for Tim's test was 16.6 MB.
+The right value depends on the video, as you may want to preserve more quality in some videos.

+Tim says no to these programs, mostly because he couldn't figure out how to effectively reduce bitrate:

+* Lightworks
+* Avidemux
+* HitFilm Express